ApplePie420/4chanImageDownloader/README.md

 # Known Issues
 - Code is awfully bodged so sometimes it creates unnecessary folders or put stuff outside folders.
 If this happens, open new issue and write : full URL of thread (mainly with thread number and board) and what happened (where were files put etc))
 - Few boards will cause Error 403, but not in regular intervals (maybe request error?)

+### Few disclaimers and stuff
+For god´s sake, your own sanity and life of innocent people, please __DONT__ look at the source code.
+It´s bodged sh!t together, i made it in few hours while i was bored, and i´am not planning to expand it, beautify or do anything with it (unless 4chan changes its storaging strategy and whole thing wont work).

+This thing was developed as tool for personal use, thus it doesn´t look like a product neither visually nor by code.

+I also don´t take any responsibilieties for copyright stuff.
+All images are stored on 4chan.org and belongs to them, this software just download publicly available link to that image.
+If any problems, contact 4chan.

+You can also support this project (which will motivate me to add new features and maybe build an UI) by sending few ETH coins to:
+`0xe972B42e37E1Be9837851788B527014662F9AF0869`